Mange/rofi-emoji/README.md

 # Rofi emoji plugin

 **NOTE:** This is a work-in-progress.
-It won't work unless you run rofi from the `build` directory currently.
+C code needs to be audited for bugs, etc.

 An emoji selector plugin for Rofi that copies the selected emoji to the X11 CLIPBOARD on selection.